dogle-scottlogic/big-data/cassandra-vs-mariadb/blog.md

 ## Clustering: the SQL
 ### Galera cluster

-Though MariaDB does not by itself support clustering, the API for[Galera cluster](http://galeracluster.com/products/)is included with MariaDB.
+Though MariaDB does not by itself support clustering, the API for [Galera cluster](http://galeracluster.com/products/) is included with MariaDB.
 Therefore this is the first approach we try for creating a SQL cluster.
 Galera cluster is a multi-master system which offers synchronous replication across all the nodes so that each one contains the same data.
 Galera cluster is not directly equivalent to a Cassandra cluster; the aim of Cassandra cluster is to provide horizontal scaling.